Impress your guests with this homemade recipe for Chicken Francaise. It’s so easy and delicious, you’ll have it on regular rotation.

 What Is Chicken Francaise

-My version has garlic which isn’t traditional, but it’s what I grew up with and I think it’s a wonderful addition.
+My version has garlic which isn’t traditional, but it’s what I grew up with, and I think it’s a wonderful addition.

 Chicken Breast Buying Guide

 When buying chicken breast, always choose chicken that’s a pink, flesh color.
-When chicken starts to spoil, its color fades and gradually turns to a gray color.
+When the chicken starts to spoil, its color fades and gradually turns to a gray color.
 It’s best to avoid any packages of chicken with signs of lighter coloring.

 To Pound or Not To Pound